 - Apps and app installation (from an official app store like Google Play, as well as “sideloaded” apps)

-- Device features
+- Device settings

 - Interactive seating charts used by front-of-house host staff at restaurants